 Storing Ripe Avocados Correctly: Proper Storage Benefits

 Storing food correctly is important.
-How you store avocados correctly depends on two factors: ripeness and when you want to eat it.
+How you store an avocado correctly depends on two factors: ripeness and when you want to eat it.
 Unripe avocados that you want to eat soon should be stored at room temperature – optimally together with an apple or two.
-This trick accelerates the ripening process and can be used as needed.
-We’ve outlined the science behind this helpful kitchen trick in our guide on all things apples and their optimal storage conditions: Storing Apples: Proper Apple Storage Techniques.
+This trick accelerates the ripening process.
+We’ve outlined the science behind this helpful kitchen hack in our guide on all things apples and their optimal storage conditions: Storing Apples: Proper Apple Storage Techniques.

-If the avocado is already ripe and you’re not planning on consuming it immediately, storing it in the fridge will delay the ripening process for up to a couple days.
-The fruit will taste its best when taken out of the refrigerator at least one hour before consumption.
+If the avocado is already ripe and you’re not planning on consuming it immediately, storing it in the fridge will delay the ripening process for up to a couple days (although take it out of the fridge at least an hour before serving).
 Even unripe avocados won’t last longer than a few days in the fridge.
-No matter how pronounced its health benefits and no matter how often you eat them, stocking up on this superfood doesn’t make a lot of sense.
+No matter avocados health benefits, stocking up on this superfood doesn’t make a lot of sense.
 As always, it’s best to just buy what you need – this will help avoid waste and overconsumption, keeping you and the planet healthy!

 - Take a Break: 6 Healthy Lunch Ideas